 English proficiency is required of all students.
 Your SAT, ACT, TOEFL or IELTS test score may act as a demonstration of your English proficiency.
 Find out more about our English Proficiency policy.

 This allows you to share with us in more detail anything that you think we should consider when looking at you holistically for admission.
 It also provides us with insight into how you write and think.

 We’re excited to hear what those who know you best have to say about you as a good fit for Albion.

 Students over the age of 23 are not required to live on campus.
 If you plan to live off campus for Fall Semester 2022 please submit a residency exemption request.
 The Office of Community Living will reach out once your request has been reviewed.
 Students that are interested in living on-campus should complete the Housing Request Form and can click here to learn more about our residential communities.

 If there are more than four months between your high school graduation and your first term at Albion, you should also submit:

 - An explanation of your activities over this time: This can be in the Interruption of Studies section of the Common App, through your Briton Bound account, or in a short message to email@example.com.

 If you have attended any post-secondary institution since completing high school (secondary school), you should also submit:

 Official transcripts, mark sheets, and exam results showing results for all courses attempted and completed: Students who attended post-secondary studies in India must send complete university mark sheets, not college mark sheets or consolidated mark sheets.
 Albion will accept certified or attested copies of post-secondary records.
 If you decide to enroll, you will only receive credit for previous work outside of the U.S. if we receive an official evaluation report directly from a NACES-approved service.

-The enrollment deposit deadline for both Early Action and Rolling Admission is May 1.
-Deposits are $285 until April 16, increasing to $350 after.
-The enrollment deposit is refundable until May 1.
+The enrollment deposit deadline for Rolling Admission is June 1.
+The enrollment deposit is $300 and is refundable until June 1.